Pavankalyanpeddanaboina/data-science-projects/README.md

 # Blogs
-Welcome to my collection of data science projects!
-Below are previews of some of the projects available in this repository:

 1. Sentiment Analysis of Ola and Uber - [Blog Post 1: Sentiment Analysis of Ola and Uber ](https://kalyandatajourney.blogspot.com/p/a-tale-of-two-ride-hailing-giants.html)